Takobz/letspretendblog/blog/2022/01/dependency-injection.md

 ### Now, Dependency Injection
 Okay we have rembled on about some big words like `cohesion` and `coupling` now let's look at DI.

+###### What is a dependency injection?
+DI is when one object/method supplies a dependency to another class.
+As we seen this dependency can then be used as a service.

+###### Why is this benefitial?
+As we will see DI makes it easy for us to test other classes without worrying about services.
+Most of the time when we run unit tests we want to configure our services to give certain values.

+It can be hard to make/impossible to make a service give mock data if you can't mock it.
+This typically happens when we have our service instantiated in a method we are testing.

+DI allows us to configure our service in one place and reuse the same object all over our class.

 Suppose we have two classes `HomeScreen` and `PictureService`:
 ``` js
 //HomePage